redis/redis-rb/README.md

 when talking to Redis via a server-side proxy such as [stunnel], [hitch], or [ghostunnel].

-To enable SSL support, pass the `:ssl => :true` option when configuring the Redis client, or pass in `:url => "rediss://..."` (like HTTPS for Redis).
+To enable SSL support, pass the `:ssl => true` option when configuring the Redis client, or pass in `:url => "rediss://..."` (like HTTPS for Redis).
 You will also need to pass in an `:ssl_params => { ... }` hash used to
 configure the `OpenSSL::SSL::SSLContext` object used for the connection: